Vijay2win/flume-cassandra-sink/README.md

 #org.apache.flume.cassandra.CassandraSearchSink

-Can be used to input data into DSE Search the Row Key is a UUID.
+Can be used to input data into DSE Search (or use cassandra secondary indexes) the Row Key is a UUID.
 Fields in the event headers are sealized as Column name and value, body of the event is searalized with the column name "data" and the value/body as the byte[].

 Property file: cassandra_search.properties
 Values supported in cassandra_search.properties